AgriDiversity Program

 grant_single_labels|terms_and_conditions

-- Funding up to $200,000 per year or a maximum of $1 million over five years per project, dependent on AAC’s priority settings.
+- Maximum contribution from Agriculture and Agri-Food Canada (AAFC) is $200,000 per year or a total maximum of $1 million over 5 years per project.

 grant_single_labels|projects

-- Facilitation of skills and knowledge exchange among sector members, researchers, and experts.
+- Facilitation of skills and knowledge exchange between sector members, researchers, and experts to enhance business acumen and capacity to adapt to change.

-- Development of tools to implement business and strategic plans improving profitability.
+- Development of tools to support the implementation of business and strategic plans aimed at increasing profitability and opportunities.

-- Development of leadership and entrepreneurial skills for Indigenous and marginalized groups.
+- Development of leadership and entrepreneurship skills among Indigenous, underrepresented, and marginalized groups.

-- Promotion of agricultural business management practices and planning capabilities.
+- Promotion of farm business management practices and the capacity for business management, evaluation, and planning.

-- Organization of activities for Indigenous and marginalized groups to improve career prospects.
+- Organization of activities for Indigenous, underrepresented, and marginalized groups to improve career opportunities, inform them about relevant sector issues, and facilitate their access and participation in agriculture.

-- Analysis and identification of support tools needed for underrepresented groups.
+- Analysis of needs and gaps to identify support measures and tools required by underrepresented groups.

-- Activities to boost participation and leadership skills in the agricultural sector through training and mentorship.
+- Organization of activities to foster participation in the agricultural sector and develop sector-specific leadership skills through training and mentoring.

 grant_single|admissibleProjectsExample